Students who are concerned about not meeting the prerequisites for this course are encouraged to contact the course coordinator before registering

 Learning outcomes

-Explain the fundamental concepts and terminologies of computer networks and be able to communicate with computer networking professionals using the proper technical terms.
+explain the fundamental concepts of computer networks and communicate with computer networking professionals using the proper technical terms.

-Design new network protocols for network services to meet certain requirements.
+design new network protocols for network services to meet specific requirements.

-Apply computer network principles and technologies to the design, implementation, and management of computer networks.
+apply the principles and technologies obtained from the course to the analysis, design, implementation, and management of computer networks.

 Evaluation